-When we talk about relationships we often picture a married couple who have been together for a long time.
+When we talk about relationships we may picture a married or cohabiting couple who have been together for some time.
 While this is common, there are many other types of relationships.

 What does a relationship look like?

-The truth is, there are no set rules.
-Perhaps you are in an open relationship or you have chosen not to have intercourse at the moment?
-So long as you are both committed to - and happy with - these choices, they can form the basis of a great relationship.
+There are no set rules.
+You may be in a committed relationship, a casual relationship or an open one.
+Or you may be in an intimate relationship but have chosen not to have sex at the moment.
+As long as you are both committed to - and happy with - these choices, they can form the basis of a healthy and fulfilling relationship.

 Should we have sex?

-Deciding whether to have sex is a very personal decision and needs to feel right for you both.
-This is known as ‘sexual consent’, and it applies every time you have sex and to any type of sexual activity.
+Deciding whether or not to have sex is a very personal decision and needs to feel right for you both.
+This is known as ‘sexual consent’ and it applies every time you have sex and to any type of sexual activity.

 If you’re feeling under any kind of sexual pressure, then it’s a sign that you probably aren’t ready.
-In a strong relationship, you should be able to talk about your feelings and respect one another’s decisions about sex, whatever stage you are at.
+In a healthy relationship, you should be able to talk about your feelings and respect one another’s decisions about sex, whatever stage you’re at.

 “On my 17th birthday my boyfriend asked me if I wanted to have sex.
 I said no, I wasn't ready.
 He told me he understood and I really respected him for that because I knew he really wanted to have sex.” – Ash

-You may choose not to have sex for religious reasons or just because you don’t want to.
-Many people are happy in relationships and not having sex.
+You may choose not to have sex because you just don’t want to, you’re not ready yet or for religious reasons.
+Many people are content in intimate relationships and choose not to have sex.

-Finding the right type of relationship – and the right people to have it with – often takes time and exploration.
-All relationships have ups and downs, and learning to negotiate the downs together is often what drives a partnership to become stronger.
+Developing a healthy relationship that suits you takes time and exploration.
+All healthy relationships have ups and downs, and learning to negotiate, discuss and move through the downs together is often what makes a relationship stronger.

-- good communication is about talking and listening so give the other person space to speak
+- give the other person space to speak - good communication is about talking and listening

-- use questions when you respond to show them that you’re considering their view
+- use questions when responding to show them that you’re considering their view

-- when it’s your turn to talk, be honest without throwing accusations
+- when it’s your turn to talk, be as honest, open and clear as you can

-- start with “I” rather than “you”.
-For example: “I find it difficult when you don’t include me in social situations” rather than “You always leave me out of conversations when we go out”.
+- start with “I” rather than “you,” for example, “I feel left out when you don’t include me in social situations,” rather than, “You always leave me out of conversations when we go out”.

-It can be hard to know when it’s time to end a relationship.
-When it feels like you’re experiencing more downs than ups, however, it may be time to consider breaking up.
+It can be hard to know if and when to end a relationship.
+However, if you’re experiencing more downs than ups, it may be time to consider moving on.

-There are some things that should never be present in any relationship – these include dishonesty, emotional abuse and sexual abuse.
-The following signs will help you identify an unhealthy relationship.
+There are some things that should never be present in a relationship, including verbal abuse, emotional abuse (also called psychological or mental abuse), physical abuse, controlling behaviours and sexual abuse.
+The following signs will help you identify a bad relationship.

 Your partner is constantly:

-- pressuring you to do things you don’t want to
+- pressuring you to do things that you don’t want to do (sexual or otherwise)

-- trying to control different aspects of your life (such as who you see and what your wear).
+- trying to control different aspects of your life (such as who you see, where and when, and what you wear)

 Getting help in an abusive relationship

 Talking about abuse is never easy, but admitting it to yourself is often the hardest step.
-The next thing is to tell someone else – you don’t have to go through this alone, and they can help you get support.
-Think about a relative, friend or teacher who will be supportive and have the maturity to help you.
+The next thing is to tell someone.
+Think of a friend, relative or teacher who will be supportive and have the maturity to help you navigate further support options.